 In Imagine Lennon offers up the same basic idea, albeit a basic idea heavily clothed in layers of complication.
 Rather than forming it as a series of questions, though, he frames it as more of an invitation, essentially proposing this: imagine how things could be in our human world, instead of how they are.
 It’s clear that his proposal of how things could be, is also his personal belief of how things should be: peace instead of war, love instead of hate, “a brotherhood of man”.
 He prompts us with some light symbolism, but his words are more direct than they are symbolic, asking us to imagine no heaven or hell, no countries or religion, no possessions, greed or hunger.
 (The song remains controversial to this day, due to the line “and no religion too”, thought of by many religious groups as quite a daring proposal, and a threat to their respective belief systems.)

-Lennon then goes on to acknowledge the skepticism and doubt you may be feeling with the line “you may say I’m a dreamer / but I’m not the only one”.
-Finally, he invites us to join him, and hopes that we eventually will: “I hope someday you’ll join us / and the world will live as one”.
+Lennon goes on to acknowledge and address skepticism and doubt with the line “you may say I’m a dreamer / but I’m not the only one”.
+He then invites us to join him, sincerely hoping that we eventually will: “I hope someday you’ll join us / and the world will live as one”.

 Dylan’s Blowin’ In the Wind relies much more on the use of symbolism in the form of questioning, but points to the same theme of hope for ‘a better world’.
 However, there seems to me to be a major difference of mood here, for while Lennon asks us to imagine a better world and hopes we will join him someday, Dylan bittersweetly tells the reader “the answer is blowin’ in the wind”.
 With this powerful image, Dylan implies that it’s unknown if anything will actually ever change for the better, and if so, who knows when.
 One could also interpret it to mean that the answer is obvious, everywhere, all around us.